apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol.md

 - `getRestrictionProvider`: get a new instance of the restriction provider.

 #### Configuration Parameters

+The default implementation supports the following configuration parameters:

 | Parameter                    | Type                | Default                  |
 |------------------------------|---------------------|--------------------------|